 Setting a Schedule

-Most modern HVAC systems are connected to programmable thermostats which allow you to set a schedule instead of making manual adjustments to the temperature.
+Most modern HVAC systems are connected to a programmable or smart thermostat, which allows you to set a schedule instead of making manual adjustments to the temperature.
 You can easily set a comfortable temperature for the times you’re typically at home and allow the heating system to operate more infrequently when you’re away or asleep to reduce energy waste.

-During the winter season, the recommended setting for a heating system is around 68 degrees when you’re home and about 55 degrees when you’re away from the house.
-If you don’t mind it feeling a bit cooler, you can drop the at-home temperature by a few degrees to continue to lower your energy bills.
+Once again, during the winter season, the recommended setting for a heating system is around 68 degrees when you’re home and about 55 degrees when you’re away from the house.
+If you don’t mind it feeling a bit cooler, you can drop the at-home temperature by a few degrees to continue to lower your heating bill.